IST-402-Group-1/KMBtn/TEAMNOTES.md

 disabled feature up and running
 Karina researched audio files to use for the button and also how to play the audio files when the button is clicked

+Class:
+After going through the demo and code provided by prof, add code and fix up button by adding some of the code provided.
+Researched more sounds that are less offensive